Some of the links in this post may be affiliate links.

 Granted, in the winter, conditions in Ohio are quite dismal so you may be luckier than I am!
 Sunshine in the wintertime is beneficial for many plants (including ones that don’t traditionally “need” direct sun).

 I would not recommend growing this plant in front of a North window.
-It’s not enough light for this plant.
-A good East window would be great.
+In most cases, it will not be enough light for this plant.
+A good East window, or West window, would be great.

 If you are blessed with super sunny windows, you may want to diffuse the light with blinds or a sheer curtain.
-Too much direct sun can scorch these plants and bye bye polka dots!
+Too much direct sun can scorch these plants, at least wash out the color of the foliage, and bye bye polka dots!

-If you are concerned about natural light, the American Begonia Society says that begonias can grow very well under fluorescent lights and it doesn’t have to be an expensive set up.
+If you are concerned about not getting enough natural light, the American Begonia Society says that begonias can grow very well under fluorescent lights and it doesn’t have to be an expensive set up.

 The ABS says that if you are on a budget, you can use a plain shop light with cool white bulbs and leave them on for 14 hours a day.
 Just be sure to have the bulbs 2 inches above the top leaves for best growth.